rahulkataria35/Kafka-Python-Docker/README.md

 # Requirement:

 1. Docker
-2. Kafka-python
+2. Kafka-python (pip3 install kafka-python)
 3. Python 3.8

 # How to use
 You will need Docker installed to follow the next steps

-## Using Docker Compose
+# Using Docker Compose

 # first look at the docker-compose.yml file
 - This is a docker-compose file for running ZooKeeper and Kafka using the wurstmeister images.
 - The ZooKeeper service is defined with the image "wurstmeister/zookeeper".
 It has a container name of "zookeeper" and is exposing port 2181 to the host machine.